CLinnSheng/ML-Trading-Bot/README.md

-# MLTrader: Machine Learning-Based Trading Strategy
+# A Trading Bot Powered by Machine Learning

 ## Overview